Waking Life: Reception

 On Rotten Tomatoes, the film has an approval rating of 81% based on 145 reviews, with an average rating of 7.40/10.
 The website's critical consensus reads: "Waking Lifes inventive animated aesthetic adds a distinctive visual component to a film that could easily have rested on its smart screenplay and talented ensemble cast."
 On Metacritic, which uses a weighted average, the film has a score of 82 out of 100 based on 31 reviews, indicating "universal acclaim".
 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, calling it "a cold shower of bracing, clarifying ideas".
 Ebert later included the film on his list of "Great Movies".
 Lisa Schwarzbaum of Entertainment Weekly awarded the film an "A" rating, calling it "a work of cinematic art in which form and structure pursue the logic-defying (parallel) subjects of dreaming and moviegoing".
 Stephen Holden of The New York Times wrote it was "so verbally dexterous and visually innovative that you can't absorb it unless you have all your wits about you".
 Dave Kehr of The New York Times found the film "lovely, fluid, funny" and said it "never feels heavy or over-ambitious".

 Conversely, J. Hoberman of The Village Voice wrote that Waking Life "doesn't leave you in a dream... so much as it traps you in an endless bull session".
 Frank Lovece called the film "beautifully drawn" but its content "pedantic navel-gazing".

 In 2018, Linklater addressed the inclusion of Alex Jones in the film.
 In an interview with IndieWire, Linklater said, "I just thought he was kind of funny."
 He notes that he never imagined Jones would one day be taken seriously and that at the time, he did not think much of including him.

-Nominated for numerous awards, mainly for its technical achievements, Waking Life won the National Society of Film Critics award for "Best Experimental Film", the New York Film Critics Circle award for "Best Animated Film", and the "CinemAvvenire" award at the Venice Film Festival for "Best Film".
-It was also nominated for the Golden Lion, the festival's main award.

 The film is recognized by American Film Institute in these lists: